 The remainder of this Chapter provides a brief background on the history of retail reform in the energy market and the ongoing reform of the sector.
-In addition, it will describe the current role of retail price regulation in each of the relevant jurisdictions.
+In addition, it will describe the current role of price cap regulation in each of the relevant jurisdictions.

-1.4 Reform of the retail energy sector
+1.1 Reform of the retail energy sector

 Since the commencement of reforms in the Australian energy industry, State and Territory jurisdictions have adopted a staged approach to the introduction of retail contestability for all consumers.
-The desire to introduce competition to all retail customers stems from the efficiency and resource allocation benefits that can be derived from competitive pressure in markets.
-Competitive pressure is seen to result in more efficient prices (potentially lower prices), improved services, encourage the introduction of innovative products for consumers and provide effective choice to energy consumers through a range of competitive price and service offerings.
+The desire to introduce competition to all retail customers stems from the efficiency and resource allocation benefits that can be